IBM-Cloud/docs/services/mobileaccess/getting-started-android.md

 The {{site.data.keyword.amashort}} client SDK is distributed with Gradle, a dependency manager for Android projects.
 Gradle automatically downloads artifacts from repositories, and makes them available to your Android application.

-1. Create an Android Studio project or open an existing project.
+1. Create an Android Studio project, or open an existing project.

 1. Open the `build.gradle` file for your application (**not** the project `build.gradle` file).

 1. Find the **dependencies** section of the `build.gradle` file.
 Add a compile dependency for the {{site.data.keyword.amashort}} client SDK: